 We understand that going through a divorce, separation or the dissolution of a civil partnership is a challenging and emotional time.
 We are available to advise and support you throughout the process.
 We are available to communicate with you discreetly and in a method that best suits your circumstances.
 This includes via a secure app, video conference, phone or email.

 Our team will give you the support and advice you need.
 To make the decisions which are right for you, you need to fully understand your options.
 We will explain your options to you and answer any questions you may have.
 You can speak with one of our solicitors in an initial fixed fee meeting to allow our team to really understand your concerns and priorities.
-In this meeting we will explain the divorce process and your expected timeline.
-To arrange a meeting, or find out more about how we can support you through a divorce or separation, please contact one of our team.10 things to consider
+In this meeting we will explain the process and your expected timeline.10 things to consider when going through divorce or separation

 Watch our Family Law FAQs playlist on YouTube